MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/cards-loop-component.md

 # Adaptive Card-based Loop components

 > [!NOTE]
-> Adaptive Card-based Loop components require Adaptive Cards version 1.6 or later.
+> * Adaptive Card-based Loop components require Adaptive Cards version 1.6 or later.
+> * Adaptive Card-based Loop components aren't available in Microsoft Teams and Microsoft Outlook mobile clients.
+> * Adaptive Card-based Loop components aren't available in devices running on macOS.

-Adaptive Card-based Loop components enable you to build collaborative experiences within your Microsoft Teams [message extensions](../messaging-extensions/what-are-messaging-extensions.md) that work across Microsoft 365.
+Adaptive Card-based Loop components enable you to build collaborative experiences within your Teams [message extensions](../messaging-extensions/what-are-messaging-extensions.md) that work across Microsoft 365.
 Adaptive Card-based Loop components have actionable content that enables users to make live updates without having to switch contexts between Microsoft 365 apps, such as Teams and Microsoft Outlook.

 Following is an example of an Adaptive Card-based Loop component: